Fujio-Turner/sg-log-reader-demo/docs/using.md

 ### Getting the Dashboard

 To get to a dashboard to see stats you'll run a local python Flask Web Server.
-Run the Command below to start the web server.
+Run the command below to start the web server.

 ```console
 # python3 app.py config.json